apache/storm/docs/OCI-support.md

                       docker.xxx.com:4443/hadoop-user-images/storm/rhel7:20201202-232133,storm/rhel7:dev_current --log DEBUG --bootstrap
 ```

-With this command, all the layers belong to this image will be converted to squashfs file and be placed under `./layers` directory;
+With this command, all the layers belonging to this image will be converted to squashfs files and be placed under `./layers` directory
+under the directory specified by `--hdfs-root`;
 the manifest of this image will be placed under `./manifests` directory with the name as the sha256 value of the manifest content;
 the config of this image will be placed under `./config` directory with the name as the sha256 value of the config content;
 the mapping from the image tag to the sha256 value of the manifest  will be written to the "./image-tag-to-manifest-file".

+Note that `--hdfs-root` can be any directory on HDFS, as long as it matches with the`storm.oci.image.hdfs.toplevel.dir` config.

 ##### Example